CivicActions/ssp-toolkit/docs/controls/CM.md

 ##### Project

 An Information Security Program is in place to ensure all security-centric impacts to the Project are properly analyzed and conducted by personnel with information security responsibilities (i.e., Project SSO, IT Security Officer, etc.).
 These individuals have the appropriate skills and technical expertise to analyze the changes to the Project and their associated security ramifications.
 In support of continuous monitoring and to ensure the Project system lifecycle is fully sustained, a risk assessment process, be it formal or informal, is performed when changes are occur.
-This ensures that The Client understands the security impacts and can determine if additional security controls are required.
+This ensures that Client Full Name understands the security impacts and can determine if additional security controls are required.

 ### CM-6: Configuration Settings